 Absolutely without question the second most important part of baking is measuring your ingredients properly.
 The first most important thing being having a heck of a lot of fun while doing it!
 But baking is a lot more fun when things turn out properly and measuring your ingredients properly is a huge part of this.
 HUGE!

-I’ve been meaning to talk about measuring flour for some time.
+I’ve been meaning to talk about how to measure flour for some time.
 It is the one ingredient that causes most problems in the baking world.
 Here in the United States we have become very accustomed to measuring everything in volume instead of using weights.

 And while this can be fine and good for those who bake often and know how to measure by volume properly, this can create a lot of issues if you are not very careful.
 So let’s talk about this.
 Let’s talk about how to properly measure flour both by volume and by weight!